cortezjoseph/ADET_FINALPROJ/README.md

 **<p align="center">Sequence Diagram</p>**

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; _A sequence diagram is a type of interaction diagram because it describes how—and in what order—a group of objects works together.
+These diagrams are used by software developers and business professionals to understand requirements for a new system or to document an existing process._

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This figure displays the Sequence Diagram, it portrays the processes involved and the sequence of message exchanged between operations and an entity.
 As the figure shows the actor where it executed an operation and directly manipulates the objects to exchange message to return a content expected by the user.<br>

 <img src="assets/Use Case Diagram.png" alt="Alt text" title="Optional title">

 **<p align="center">Use Case Diagram</p>**

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; _A use case diagram is a graphical depiction of a user's possible interactions with a system.
+A use case diagram shows various use cases and different types of users the system has and will often be accompanied by other types of diagrams as well.
+The use cases are represented by either circles or ellipses.
+The actors are often shown as stick figures._

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The Use Case Diagram presents the high-level function and scope of the application.
 The actor describes how the user uses the system.
 Furthermore, the user can change the theme to light/night mode along with the functionality of the search bar to locate specific subjects.
 Home button displays the herbal plants as it is the homepage of the application, then the condition displays the diseases, at top of it shows the recommended herbal plant to remedy a certain disease, and the season exhibits the life span of a specific plant in weather condition.